 How to crack the transition from autumn grazing to winter housing

-Beef youngstock can be affected by a multitude of diseases namely pneumonia, IBR, BVD, Leptospirosis, and RSV.
+Beef youngstock can be affected by a multitude of diseases namely pneumonia, IBR, BVD, Leptospirosis, and RSV during the winter housing period.

 Sampling can be undertaken by your vet to determine the pathogens on your farm alongside other variable factors before determining a suitable pneumonia vaccination strategy.
 Blood samples or nasal swabs can be taken and can often be funded under animal health pathways through Farming Connect (Wales) and Animal Health and Welfare Review (England).

 An unavoidable level of stress at housing from diet changes, weaning and the change of environment will impact on the animals ability to build up immunity.
-When vaccinating for respiratory disease prior to housing, ensure it is administered at the optimum time – usually 3 weeks before heading indoors – to ensure the animal builds up adequate immunity first.
+When vaccinating for respiratory disease prior to housing, ensure it is administered at the optimum time – usually 3 weeks before the winter housing period – to ensure the animal builds up adequate immunity first.

 Top Tip: Clipping the hair from the back of the cattle at housing can help to prevent overheating and reduce sweating, which then reduces the humidity of the shed which in turn can aid reduction in pneumonia outbreaks.

-Parasite control at housing is good practice to ensure cattle are free from any production-limiting parasite burdens.
+Parasite control during winter housing is good practice to ensure cattle are free from any production-limiting parasite burdens.

 Winter parasite control depends on each individual system, specifically timings of housing and age of cattle, but should always follow Faecal Egg Count (FEC) testing and fluke sampling to ensure treatment is given responsibly where needed, thus reducing the risk of resistance.
 Advice should be sought from suitable professionals SQP’s and vets who will study the farm’s history and current status to plan accordingly.